William Contreras Preview, Player Props: Brewers vs. Cubs

-William Contreras and his .444 on-base percentage over his past 10 games (89 points higher than his season-long percentage), will be in action for the Milwaukee Brewers against the Chicago Cubs and Jameson Taillon on August 28 at 8:05 PM ET.
+The Milwaukee Brewers, including William Contreras and his .658 slugging percentage over his past 10 games, battle starting pitcher Justin Steele and the Chicago Cubs at Wrigley Field, Tuesday at 8:05 PM ET.

-In his most recent game, he racked up two extra-base hits (2-for-4 with a double, a home run and two RBI) against the Padres.
+In his last game, he had two hits (going 2-for-5 with a double and an RBI) against the Cubs.

 William Contreras Game Info & Props vs. the Cubs